-This is where tone and communication style come into play.
+This is where tone and communication style both come into play.
 In order to make your customer support more human, you need to work on how you actually talk to customers.

 Be personal and conversational.
 Talk to your customers like you would speak to a friend.

 If appropriate, use GIFs and imagery to illustrate your tone.
 It’s so hard to read someone’s intention over the internet, so adding visuals can add empathy and emotion to your message, and make it easier for your customers to connect with you.

 Making your customer service more human will go a long way in delivering excellent customer service.

 2. Excellent customer service is fast.

 In today’s day and age, attention spans are shorter than ever before (and just getting worse).
 There are theories that the human attention span is shorter than that of a goldfish: eight seconds for humans as opposed to nine seconds for the fish.

 But whether or not the human attention span is actually shorter than that of a goldfish isn’t the point.
 The point is that humans have a really hard time sustaining attention.
 And this is all exacerbated by the fact that we live in a distraction-rich world, largely thanks to social media.

 With attention spans shrinking and the amount of information increasing, customer support professionals get caught in the cross-fire.

 Customers are impatient—more impatient than ever—and their expectations for fast and accurate support have grown immensely as a result.
 It’s a matter of seconds before a customer goes from happy to annoyed if they don’t get the level of support they expect, in the time they planned to wait for it.